-At a certain point it became obvious (and it was confirmed by Dr. Mid-Nite) that Alan had rather become the living embodiment of the Starheart.
-Any physical evidence of age or of waning power were merely psychosomatic.
+At a certain point it became obvious (and it was confirmed by Dr. Mid-Nite) that Alan had actually become the living embodiment of the Starheart.
+Any physical evidence of age or of waning power were literally psychosomatic creations.
 (JSA #26)

 During the second great Crisis created by Alexander Luthor and Superboy Prime, Alan and Jade followed Donna Troy into space to investigate a cosmic rift.
 When Luthor was defeated, the rift began collapsing and Jennie-Lynn was caught in one of the shock waves.
 Alan was on Thanagar when she lost her life.
-He learned afterwards that as she died, that her green energy powers returned to their source, Lantern Kyle Rayner.
 (Rann-Thanagar War: Infinite Crisis Special)

 When the rift collapsed for good, Alan and the remaining heroes were sent reeling through space and time.
 He and several others reemerged a week later on Earth.
 Alan was among the lucky ones, having only lost an eye.
 (52 #4)

 In this time the JSA became disorganized and its members became disillusioned about the team's effectiveness.
 This was underscored by the invention of Lex Luthor's Everyman technology.
-Luthor gave normal people super-powers and even formed a new Infinity, Inc. Young Nicki Jones was awarded powers and she adopted the codename Jade.
+Luthor gave normal people super-powers and even formed a new Infinity, Inc. around them.
+Young Nicki Jones was awarded powers similar to Jade's and adopted her codename as well.
 Alan had to restrain Obsidian from accosting the girl. (#29)

 When he resumed his duties, the legendary Green Lantern took up a new role.
 He was invited by his colleague, Mister Terrific to join the international espionage organization called Checkmate.
 Alan signed on only when Holt agreed to be his Bishop.
 (52 #25) Checkmate had been reorganizing under U.N. control, and Alan became their White King.
 (52 #46, Checkmate v.2 #1)

-His time with Checkmate was brief; Alan had even admitted that his interest in the position was due to his desire to keep tabs on the organization.
+His time with Checkmate was brief; Alan had even admitted that his interest in the position was fueled by his desire to keep tabs on the organization.
 On a mission to China, he chose to follow his moral compass rather than his orders.
-When Checkmate's charter came up for renewal, he is not voted into another term as White King.
-Mister Terrific succeeded him as White King.
+When Checkmate's charter came up for renewal, he was not voted into another term as White King.
+Mister Terrific succeeded him in the role.
 (Checkmate v.2 #4–5)

-When the dust from the "Infinite Crisis" had settled, the Justice Society's elders were urged by the Justice League to reestablish the JSA.
-They saw the value in its ability to care for the legacy of the world's heroes.
+Once the dust from the "Infinite Crisis" had settled, the Justice Society's elders were urged by the Justice League to reestablish the JSA.
+They saw value in the institution for its ability to care for the legacy of the world's heroes.
 (Justice Society of America v.3 #1)